Optimal qubit circuits for quantum-enhanced telescopes: NOT-Based Protocol: Parity Check and Example Calculation

+From the equation above we can compute the probabilities of the possible measurement results.
 The resulting probabilities would be conditioned on the stellar photon arrival.
-To recover the unconditioned probabilities, one should multiply them by $\epsilon$: the probability of the stellar photon arrival, resulting in
+To recover the unconditioned probabilities, one should multiply them by $\epsilon$: the probability of the stellar photon arrival.
+For the ancilla qubits used for parity checks, we will associate the result $0$ with an even $(e)$ event and $1$ with an odd $(o)$ event,

-Note that one can determine if the star supplied the vacuum or a single photon based on the results of the measurements on qubits $0$ and $5$.
-If the star supplied a photon, these results agree as in (\ref{eq:after_CNOTs}).
-If the source supplied the vacuum, the results disagree as in (\ref{eq:vacuum_output}).

 The protocol will not work properly if the entangled ancilla photon is lost (corresponding to $0_2 0_4$ in the input state).
-If both stellar and entangled ancilla photons have not arrived (corresponding to the input state $\ket{1_0 0_1 0_2 0_3 0_4 1_5}$), then the following results can occur with equal probabilities
+If both stellar and entangled ancilla photons have not arrived (corresponding to the input state $\ket{0_0 0_1 0_2 0_3 0_4 0_5}$), then the following results can occur with equal probabilities:

-where by $(\mathbf{0}_\text{star}, \mathbf{0}_\text{ancilla})$ we have explicitly indicated that these probabilities are conditioned on the stellar and ancilla photon not arriving.
+where, by $(\mathbf{0}_\text{star}, \mathbf{0}_\text{ancilla})$, we have explicitly indicated that these probabilities are conditioned on the stellar and ancilla photon not arriving.
 We observe that the set of possible measurement results for the properly performed procedure overlaps the set of possible results corresponding to the error of the entangled ancilla photon not arriving.
 We conclude that it is impossible to identify this error based on a single detection event.

 However, it should be possible to identify it if the error occurs frequently within the measurement series.
 Suppose that the procedure is performed correctly with probability $\eta$ and the error of not supplying the entangled ancilla photon happens with probability $(1-\eta)$.
+We assume that $\eta$ is a known parameter, since it denotes the probability of proper distribution of a known entangled state, and it should be possible to estimate it by other techniques.

-Consider the results of the measurements of the $0$ and $5$ qubits.
-Based on (\ref{eq:proper_prob}) and (\ref{eq:improper_prob}) we have
+Consider the results of the parity measurements.
+Based on (\ref{eq:prob11-2}) and (\ref{eq:improper_prob}), the probabilities of ($o,o$) and ($e,e$) events are

 The $\eta \epsilon / 2$ terms result from the proper operation of the procedure.
 The $(1-\eta)(1-\epsilon)$ term results from introducing the error.
 We conclude that one can identify the error of the loss of the entangled ancilla photon by comparing the frequency of $(0_0 0_5)$ and $(1_0 1_5)$: if the error is introduced, then the frequency of the latter events is higher.
+After introducing the error, Eq. (\ref{eq:improper_prob}) becomes